itscodenation/curriculum-15-16/units/2-HTML1/sessions/2-devTools/README.md

 ### Do Now

 1. Volunteer takes attendance.
 [Procedure found here](https://docs.google.com/document/d/19IIhqykr70vj7wnqyJYuQNTkd9GX56Xgl3omD42IcMk/edit).
-2. Do Now question to students on the board:
+2. Pose Do Now question to students, by projecting it onto the board:

 **There are two errors in the HTML page below.
-What are they and how can you fix them?** This question should be answered on paper.
+What are they and how can you fix them?**

 ![Imgur](http://i.imgur.com/9te8ql9.png)

+This question should be answered on paper.

 ### Opening